 www.britishcouncil.org – Vast, competent and long-standing organization dedicated to the promotion of British education.
 Independent, helpful and completely reliable for information on all educational things British, throughout the world.

 www.princetonreview.com – Very like the GSG and GSGI in tone; top 300+ colleges and unis in the US through the eyes of the students; brief bullets of info and very fun to read (not to mention reliable; updated yearly).

 www.usastudyguide.com – Background information on studying in the US, with forthright information about funding sources (making no bones about the realistic difficulty of getting financial aid, but giving helpful information nonetheless, especially for very good students).
 Ignore the part of the website that names “top universities” (rubbish); just go to the helpful list of financial aid resources.

 www.MatchCollege.com – A free website providing statistical information for all colleges, universities and trade schools in the US, state by state.
 Gives a quick factual overview of over 6,000+ public and private colleges and universities.

-Fulbright Commission – The brief of this well-known, long-standing and reputable organization is to promote study and work exchange in the US, specifically to “provide accurate, comprehensive, current and unbiased information on educational and educationally-related opportunities in the United States”, without ranking or endorsing any college or university or advisory company.
+Fulbright Commission – The brief of this well-known, long-standing and reputable organization, the official education arm of the US State Department, is to promote study and work exchange in the US, specifically to “provide accurate, comprehensive, current and unbiased information on educational and educationally-related opportunities in the United States”, without ranking or endorsing any college or university or advisory company.